donalthurley/articles/bitcoin.md

 [2] Leslie Lamport, Robert Shostak, Marshall Pease.
 "The Byzantine Generals Problem"\
 https://dl.acm.org/doi/10.1145/357172.357176

 [3] Cynthia Dwork and Noni Naor (1993).
-“Pricing via Processing, Or, Combatting Junk Mail, Advances in Cryptology”.\
+“Pricing via Processing, Or, Combating Junk Mail, Advances in Cryptology”.\
 https://web.cs.dal.ca/~abrodsky/7301/readings/DwNa93.pdf

 _Donal Hurley is a Software Engineer in Dublin.
 He currently works on contract for the IBM Security Services team.
 He can be found on Twitter at_ **@donalthurley**.